 67% of survey respondents are aware they’ve lost money due to ad fraud in the past year, but 20% of these respondents are unaware of the exact amount lost.

 Programmatic Is Hurting Transparency

 A whopping 69% believe existing programmatic buying platforms offer limited transparency.
 Programmatic thrives on split-second decision making for the placement of advertisements on websites.
 But, the process itself isn't very transparent and advertisers often aren't sure where advertisements are placed or seen.
 This lack of transparency is troubling, but also makes a ripe target for ad fraud.

 90% of respondents are worried about falling prey to ad fraud.
 37% are unaware if and how fraudulent activity has occurred in their own advertising efforts.
 On top of that, only 23% of these concerned marketers feel confident and fully protected in their advertising efforts.

-Advertisers crave publishers using a fraud elimination tool.
+Advertisers and marketers alike crave publishers using an ad fraud solution.
 The proof is right here: 93% of respondents believe when selecting vendors and forming partnerships, their level of investment concerning ad fraud is important.